linnarsson-lab/auto-annotation/Mouse_development/Developmental/Ectoderm/SchLike.md

 synonyms:
 ---

+Schwann cell-like

 Justification:

-In Hindbrain E12-15 and E16-18, contains Schwann cell marker Mpz and no Mog (mousebrain.org) but also Plp1
+A populations that expresses Schwann cell marker Mpz and no Mog (mousebrain.org) but also Plp1